smbanasik/GarFishEngine/docs/JuneReport.md

 Text rendering should come after documentation.
 Shortly after text rendering, I should redo the camera implementation.
 After that, I'd like to take a look at making realistic skies with gradients.

+Additionally, creating different options for uniform buffers and storage buffers could be useful.

 ### WInput:
 The current use of friends and context pointers is a little annoying.
 I need to find a way to have a